iamczar/opcn2/README.md

 # Example Usage

-Two examples are located in the examples folder.
+Three examples are located in the examples folder.

-  1. opcn2-examples.cpp: Normal Example Run File
+  1. `\run-the-opc`: shows you the basics of how to use the library with a Particle photon/electron.
-  2. tests.cpp: Runs through a solid portion of the methods and prints the results to the console.
+  2. `\tests`: runs through a solid portion of the methods and prints the results to the console.
+  3. `\wifi-opc`: sets the OPC and sets the PM data as public variables.

+# Documentation

+API documentation  can be found in the [docs folder](/doc/index.md).

+# Issues/Questions

+If there is a bug or other issue with the code, please create an issue on this git repo.
+If you have general questions, please reach out to me via PM over github or email (dhagan@mit.edu).

 # Recommended Components